27Roger/RTES_Assignment1/README.md

 # Real Time Embedded Systems
-### Programming Assignment 1 - Introduction
+### Programming Assignment 2 - Assembly

 <br />

-The purpose of this assignment is to get you comfortable with the development environment as well as the basics of microcontroller programming and debugging.
+The purpose of this assignment is to take a deep dive into how abstract code we write is interpreted by the compiler.
+You will get hands on with writing regular programming and interfacing it directly into the assembly language.

 All questions should be answered by modifying the main.c file; Add comments and code to the file where required and rename your main.c file as Assignment1_ident.c  before submitting on NYU classes.